peersafe/rippled-historical-database/README.md

 ### Installation Process

+**Can find detail installation process from buildENV.md in repository root dir.**

 To install the Data API v2:

 1. Install HBase.
 For production use, configure it in distributed mode.